 IBM i services comprise a collection of DB2 and SQL objects that provide a wealth of system information.
-The GROUP_PTF_INFO view, for example, will display an IBM i’s Technology Refresh (TR) level to the user who runs this SQL:
+The GROUP_PTF_INFO view will display an IBM i’s TR level to the user who runs this SQL:

 When run on my server, the result was a single column, TR_LEVEL, with the value: